Lobbying and Political Contributions

 The investments needed to modernize the power grid are in the billions of dollars, and the stakes have never been higher.
 To understand the policies and regulations that could affect our business, we participate in a number of organizations, lobby on our customers’ behalf and contribute to political candidates.

 Each year, AEP publicly discloses lobbying activities and political contributions.
-We also annually report on the portions of membership dues from organizations such as the Business Roundtable (BRT) and Edison Electric Institute (EEI) that go toward lobbying.
-We post our lobbying policy online and we have a process in place to review political contributions annually with AEP’s Board of Director’s Committee on Directors and Corporate Governance.
+We also annually report on the portions of membership dues paid to organizations such as the U.S. Chamber of Commerce and Edison Electric Institute (EEI) that go toward lobbying.
+We post our lobbying policy online and we discuss political contributions annually with AEP’s Board of Director’s Committee on Directors and Corporate Governance.

 We have been asked by stakeholders why we belong to some organizations whose positions may conflict with AEP’s.
 In general, we believe it is better to be at the table and engaged in the discussion whether we are in total agreement or not.
 When we disagree, we voice our concerns and work to change the position.
 Sometimes we prevail, and sometimes we do not, but we strive to reach an appropriate position, based on the facts available.
 In addition, many of our customers belong to these organizations, and this helps us better understand their concerns and needs.